devondragon/SpringAIClient/README.md

       api-key: ${OPENAI_API_KEY} # OpenAI API key

 ```
 This is the only required configuration.
-You can also configure optional properties described in the Full Example section below.
+You can also configure optional properties described in the Full Example section below, including proxy settings for corporate environments.

 #### Simple Example Service